 5. the Internet

-Our breakup was extremely amicable, to the surprise of many.
-The truth is that we had been drifting apart for the last couple of years, but we stayed together because we were such compatible friends/roommates.
+For six years, I dated a wonderfully sweet guy, but when we eventually broke up, I could look back and see that we had been growing apart for quite a while, but we stayed together because we were such compatible friends/roommates.
 Eventually, the sex decreased to practically nothing, and we really were just roommates who shared a bed.
 It worked great (in my opinion) for a while - I got the IMPORTANT parts of a relationship - the cuddling and the discussions and having someone to cook dinner for and watch movies with - and I didn't particularly miss the lack of sex.
 When he finally broke up with me, he suggested that maybe I shouldn't restrict myself to guys, since I clearly don't enjoy having sex with them.
 This by itself didn't really make me reconsider the issue, but when I spoke to my best friend about the breakup, she mentioned the same thing.
 So... if your 6-yr boyfriend and your best friend in the whole world both think you're looking at the wrong gender, then maybe you're looking at the wrong gender.

-So, after thinking about things for a little over two months, I have decided to start trying to meet new people and start dating again, and I've decided to try and see if things work better with women.
-I sincerely don't know.
 I grew up in a very sexually repressed household, so it's conceivable to me that I just assumed I should like boys and therefore never let myself 'check out' girls.
 But the sex thing that my now-ex mentioned is really the kicker here - I hate sex.
 I hate having anything inside my vagina, including tampons.
 TMI: the last time I used a tampon, I literally fainted and woke up with my nose squished on the floor of the bathtub and the wall.
 The sensation of being penetrated makes me feel nauseous / dizzy / generally awful.
 With my previous boyfriends, I would usually (practically always) fake an orgasm just to get them to stop touching me.
 With my most recent ex, I was at least able to be honest enough to just ask him to stop, but I only achieved orgasm maybe 10-15% of the time.
 Keep in mind, I only have about a 40-50% success rate when masturbating.
-I guess I'm just not a very sexual person???
+Maybe I'm just not a very sexual person in general???
 Seriously, the most important part(s) of a relationship for me are the non-sexual parts: the hugs and helping each other through rough times and phone calls when one of you is on a trip and so on and so forth.

 So ladies, if you want to convince me that lesbianism is the right way to go, feel free to message me!
-I'm not 'playing around' with being bisexual - I've been seriously thinking about sexuality issues for the months since my breakup, and I can certainly say I'm at least as attracted to women as I am to men (which isn't saying a lot, but still...) and willing to give such a relationship a serious try.
 If you're a guy and you want to convince me that the previous men in my life just didn't know what they were doing, I'm still open to that option as well.